 This is the ultimate guide to determining your correct saddle/seat height on a bicycle, including how to set the fore/aft position of the saddle, as well as tilt.

 This guide focuses on setting the saddle height for a road bike, but applies equally to mountain bikes or anything else.

-Let’s start by saying: there is no such thing as properly ‘setting your bike seat height’.
+One key note before we begin: there is no such thing as properly ‘setting your bike seat height’.
 However, there is such a thing as ‘setting your seat’.

-There are several ways to measure, but the methods described allow anybody with a tape measure and a smartphone to accomplish this task.
+There are several ways to measure these, but the methods described allow anybody with a tape measure and a smartphone to accomplish this task.

-1. Bike saddle height
+1. How to determine your bike’s saddle height

 Because many seats have contours, the most favorable way to get consistent measurements is to measure the overall seat tilt.